esphome/esphome-docs/components/binary_sensor/multi_button.rst

     :description: Instructions for setting up a button connected to a GPIO with support for multiple presses and press&hold (or a combination).
     :image: pin.png

-The MultiButton component monitors a push-button connected to a GPIO and reports on simple button press(es) / sequences with simple codes.
+The multi_button component monitors a push-button connected to a GPIO and reports on simple button (long-)press(es) (sequences) with a simple code.
+It adds the convenience of easier automation by detecting multiple presses, press&hold and even a combination of the two.
+The detection (inc. debouncing) happens all inside esphome and the result is only published when a "press-sequence" is finished and ready for home assistand to take action upon.

 .. code-block:: yaml